lovasoa/whitebophir/README.md

+> Hi.
+This is a fork of the original project.
+It adds couple of small features (2 new tools and minio support).
+They are described briefly at the bottom of this README.

 # WBO

 WBO is an online collaborative whiteboard that allows many users to draw simultaneously on a large virtual board.